-The telescope has a cover designed to protect the telescope and optics from dust contamination.
-The cover will be opened during the instrument in-orbit commissioning.
-Opening the cover is the only mechanical operation done in flight, as there are no other moving components in the instrument (in particular, there is no mechanical shutter).
+The telescope has a cover designed to protect the telescope and optics from dust contamination during pre-launch activities and launch.
+The cover was opened during the instrument in-orbit commissioning.
+Opening the cover was the only mechanical operation done in flight, as there are no other moving components in the instrument (in particular, there is no mechanical shutter).
 The optical system is formed by two mirrors followed by the back-end optics.
 The field of view has a diameter of 0.32°.
 The entrance pupil of the system is located at the primary mirror and has a physical diameter of 320 mm.
-The telescope provides a defocussed image of the target star with a point spread function (PSF) of a radius of ~12 pixels (the radius of the PSF is calculated as the radius of a circle that contains 90% of the flux).
+The telescope effective diameter being 300 mm.
+The telescope provides a defocussed image of the target star with a point spread function (PSF) of a radius of ~16.5 pixels (the radius of the PSF is calculated as the radius of a circle that contains 90% of the flux).
 A defocussed PSF was used to minimise the impact of combination of the pointing jitter and the flat-field uncertainties (that should be lower than 0.1%).
-Figure 14 is an image of the PSF measured in the lab during the calibration campaign.
+Figure 1314 is an image of the PSF obtained during in-orbit commissioning.

-Figure 13: Vertical cut of the CHEOPS telescope showing its main components.
+Figure 12: Vertical cut of the CHEOPS telescope showing its main components.

-Figure 14: Image of the CHEOPS point spread function (PSF) measured during the on-ground calibration campaign in white light.
+Figure 13: Image of the CHEOPS point spread function (PSF) measured during in orbit commissioning.
 Left: flux distribution, x and y axis in pixels.
 Right: PSF profiles along the y axis for different vertical cuts (colour curves).
-The x values chosen for the figure contain pixels with more than 1% of the total flux of the PSF.
+The x values chosen for the figure contain the pixels with the highest flux of the PSF.